10 tactical ways physical retailers can deliver sustainable development

 End of life consideration should not just be limited to the materials used, but also in how the store fixtures are designed.

 It is critical to understand the upstream and downstream supply chains.
-At the point when fixtures are no longer needed, they should be easy to disassemble and the material make-up easy to separate, so they can be recycled.
+At the point when fixtures are no longer needed, they should be easy to disassemble and the material make-up easy to separate so that they can be recycled.
 With this aspiration, logic suggests the best design is the one that uses the least number of materials.

 As we are all too well aware, retail is constantly evolving.
 New products and services are appearing quicker than ever before, and stores need to be able to adapt to tell these new stories.
 But the answer to this challenge is not to continually design, develop and manufacture new displays to accommodate these new offers.
-Retail designers must build in sufficient flexibility and modularity from the outset, to accommodate the unexpected and prolong the life of the fixture.
+Retail designers must build in sufficient flexibility and modularity from the outset to accommodate the unexpected and prolong the life of the fixture.

 10. Utilities and services

-An overhaul of any retailers utilities and services can be a big undertaking.
+An overhaul of any retailer’s utilities and services can be a big undertaking.
 Often these are inherited from previous tenants or controlled by landlords and malls.
 Despite these challenges and barriers, we are seeing a lot of progress in the areas that the retailer can control.

 But this conversation is far bigger than just lighting.
 Around the world, retailers are looking at a broad range of interventions.
 Starbucks is monitoring its water usage, whilst numerous big businesses like Apple and IKEA are investing in renewable energy for their properties.
 The scope for operational teams to progress a business’ sustainable development is huge.